 - Do you have any experience with multitasking?
 How did you handle it?

 - Can you work with MS Office?
 How would you rate your skills with it, on the scale from one to ten?

 - Do you have any experience with reporting?

 - Have you ever managed a small team?
 What challenges did you face?

 - Tell me a little more about your experience (education)?

 - What has been your biggest failure and greatest success so far?

-- How do you ensure to keep top notch qualification for this job?
+- How do you ensure to keep good qualification for this job?

 - What do you think will be your daily job if we choose you?

-- How do you like working environment in our company?
-Do you think you could work here?
+- Do you like the working environment in our company?
+What can you improve about it?